 Many women want to know, how much alcohol can a pregnant woman safely consume?
 But, the truth is that there is no safe level of drinking.
 According to the CDC, any amount of alcohol is harmful to the developing baby because:

 - The fetus is still developing.
 It is small in size and its organs have not yet developed, so the fetus is unable to break down alcohol as quickly as an adult.
-The result is that a high volume of alcohol remains in the fetus’s bloodstream for a longer time and impairs the normal development.
+The result is that a high volume of alcohol remains in the fetus’s bloodstream for a longer time and impairs the healthy development.

 - Women metabolize alcohol at different rates.
 Different women have different levels of an enzyme that metabolizes alcohol.
 Those who have low levels of this enzyme break down alcohol slowly.
 Because more alcohol circulates in their blood, their unborn babies are also exposed to higher amounts of the toxin.

 - Babies have different genetic responses to alcohol.
-Some babies are affected more by alcohol than others due to their individual genetic makeup.
+Some babies are affected more by alcohol than others due to their genetic makeup.
 Differences in genes also determine how adults are affected by alcohol.
 For instance, some adults get intoxicated just after one drink or experience more severe hangover symptoms than another person who had the same number of drinks.

 When Does Alcohol Affect Pregnancy?

 Just as there is no safe amount of alcohol, there is no safe time to drink during pregnancy.
-However, during some periods alcohol can cause more damage than in others.
+However, during some periods, alcohol can cause more damage than in others.

 Drinking During the First Trimester